MohammadMaftoun/YOLO-and-Its-Applications/README.md

 # 3. Installation Instructions:

 Users must clone the repository to their local machine and install any required dependencies.
-A typical approach would be to create a requirements.txt file with all necessary Python packages (like torch, OpenCV, NumPy, etc.) that users can install with a simple pip install—r requirements.txt.
+A typical approach would be to generate a requirements.txt file with all necessary Python packages (like torch, OpenCV, NumPy, etc.) that users can install with a simple pip install—r requirements.txt.

 # 4. Usage: